-The church of St Mary the Virgin in Roxton is situated to the east of the centre of the village on School Lane which leads to the A1 with access to the North.
+The church of St Mary Magdalene in Roxton is situated to the east of the centre of the village on School Lane which leads to the A1 with access to the North.
 There is no direct access to the village from the A1.
 Parking is available by the roadside outside the church.

 Patron Saint: St Mary Magdalene